 TLDR: Removing an account after only 7 days of changed DNS is a security issue.

 When changes are detected indicating you don’t own a domain, a notification is sent.
-Best bet is to contact Support and let them know what happened, login to the cloudflare dashboard and click support from upper right or email support AT cloudflare DOT com.
+Best bet is to contact Support and let them know what happened, login to Cloudflare and then contact Cloudflare Support.